Redeemed Issues Recap

 Source: Press Release - Hercules Capital

-We expect to use a portion of the proceeds of this offering to repurchase or redeem all or a portion of our 2024 Notes, see “Use of Proceeds.”
-After giving effect to the issuance of the Notes and assuming the proceeds therefrom are used to repurchase or redeem all or a portion of our 2024 Notes, our total consolidated indebtedness would have been approximately $768.4 million aggregate principal amount outstanding as of June 30, 2017
+We expect to use a portion of the proceeds from this offering to repurchase or redeem all or a portion of our 2024 Notes, see “Use of Proceeds.”
+After giving effect to the issuance of the Notes and assuming the proceeds therefrom are used to repurchase or redeem all or a portion of our 2024 Notes, our total consolidated indebtedness would have been approximately $768.4 million aggregate principal amount outstanding as of June 30, 2017.

 Source: SEC.gov - Form 497 by Hercules Capital, Inc.